 Fielding School of Public Health

-For the last 50 years, the Fielding School of Public Health has been training scientists, researchers and policymakers to protect the public from diseases, epidemics, environmental hazards and disasters.Consistently rated one of the top 10 public health schools, the Fielding School prepares students for the worst so the world can hope for the best.
+For more than 50 years, the Fielding School of Public Health has been training scientists, researchers and policymakers to protect the public from diseases, epidemics, environmental hazards and disasters.Consistently rated one of the top 10 public health schools, the Fielding School prepares students for the worst so the world can hope for the best.
 Continue to the Fielding School of Public Health

 Semel Institute for Neuroscience and Human Behavior